MShawon/YouTube-Viewer/README.md

   2) If you have any external link which will redirect to your youtube video you can use that too.
 Example : when you post a YouTube video link in **twitter** and you hit play on twitter, you will get a link like this `https://t.co/xxxxxxxxxx?amp=1`.
 This is helpful because YouTube will see that views are coming from External Source like twitter in this example.

 # Search
   Program can search youtube with keyword and find video with video title.
 To do this you need to know what keyword can find your video on youtube search engine.
-Also you need to provide **exact** video title.Put keyword and title like this format `keyword : video title` in **search.txt**
+Also you need to provide **exact** video title.Put keyword and title like this format `keyword :::: video title` in **search.txt**

-  *If you don't know any keyword just put your `video title : video title` in search.txt*
+  *If you don't know any keyword just put your `video title :::: video title` in search.txt*

-# Install Certificate
-   You need to install the root certificate manually for once.
-Download that certificate from here https://raw.githubusercontent.com/wkeeling/selenium-wire/master/seleniumwire/ca.crt.
-   * Open Google Chrome's settings and search for "Manage certificates".
-   * On the Manage certificates screen, click the "Trusted Root Certification Authorities" tab and then "Import".
-   * Select the ca.crt file you just downloaded and then just hit "Next", "Finish" and "Yes".

 # Windows
 * ## Binary Release